 - 2. This is yet another abusive and vexatious action that the Plaintiffs, The Catalyst Capital Group Inc. ("Catalyst") and Callidus Capital Corporation ("Callidus"), have brought in bad faith.
-They have done so for at least three purposes: - (a) First, to punish, embarrass and harass West Face for its business and litigation successes at the expense of Catalyst and Callidus, by unfairly and maliciously impugning the integrity and conduct of West Face and its principals; - (b) Second, to distract attention from the deteriorating financial performance, overvalued assets, material non-disclosures and misrepresentations to investors of Catalyst, Callidus and their principals; and - (c) Third, to intimidate West Face, Boland, other capital market participants, regulators and members of the media, in an effort to dissuade or discourage them from scrutinizing, discussing, criticizing or commenting publicly on the deteriorating financial performance, overvalued assets, material non-disclosures and misrepresentations of Catalyst, Callidus and their principals.
+They have done so for at least three purposes: - (a) First, to punish, embarrass and harass West Face for its business and litigation successes at the expense of Catalyst and Callidus, by unfairly and maliciously impugning the integrity and conduct of West Face and its principals; - (b) Second, to distract attention from the deteriorating financial performance, overvalued assets, material non-disclosures-and misrepresentations to investors of Catalyst, and Callidus and their principals; and - (c) Third, to intimidate West Face, Boland, other capital market participants, regulators-, and members of the media, in an effort to dissuade or discourage them from scrutinizing, discussing, criticizing or commenting publicly on the deteriorating financial performance, overvalued assets, material non-disclosures-, and misrepresentations of Catalyst,- and Callidus-and their principals.

 - 3. This is the fourth action that Catalyst and/or Callidus have brought against West Face in the past four years.
 The first, the "Moyse Action", was dismissed by Justice Newbould after a full trial in June 2016.
 Justice Newbould found that Catalyst's claims and allegations against West Face were wholly lacking in merit, and made findings of credibility against all of Catalyst's principals.
 Justice Newbould also awarded costs of \$1.2 million in favour of West Face, on a substantial indemnity basis.
-The second, the "Veritas Action", has not been advanced by the Plaintiffs in any material respect even though it was commenced more than two and a half years ago, in June 2015.
+The second Justice Newbould's trial judgment and costs award were upheld by the Court of Appeal in February and March 2018, in the manner described below.
+The second of the Plaintiffs' actions against West Face, the "Veritas Action", has not been advanced by the Plaintiffs in any material respect even though it was commenced more than two and a half years ago, in June 2015.
 The third, the "VimpelCom Action", was commenced on the eve of trial in the Moyse Action and was the subject of a motion to dismiss as an abuse of process argued before Justice Hainey of the Ontario Superior Court of Justice in August 2017.
-His decision in respect of that motion is currently under reserve. - 4.
+His decision in respect of that motion is currently under reserve.dismissed by Justice Hainey in April 2018.
+Justice Hainey determined that Catalyst's claim in the VimpelCom Action was barred as against various Defendants, including West Face, pursuant to the doctrines of res judicata, and barred as against all Defendants as an abuse of process. - 4.
 None of these four actions has merit.
-With respect to the Plaintiffs' claims in this proceeding, West Face and Boland have not conspired with any of the other Defendants; they never retained Bruce Livesey; they never encouraged any of the Defendants to short Callidus's shares; they did not participate in any "whistleblower" complaint to the OSC; and they have, in fact, not been "short" Callidus's shares since April 2015, more than two years prior to the alleged events of August 9, 2017. - 5.
-Catalyst's and Callidus's claims, including in the current proceeding, have not been advanced in good faith, but instead because of West Face's business successes at Catalyst's and Callidus's expense:
+With respect to the Plaintiffs' claims in this proceeding, West Face and Boland have not conspired with any of the other Defendants; they never retained Bruce Livesey; they never encouraged any of the

-The Defendants' motion to strike a portion of the claim in the Veritas Action was successful at first instance, but was ultimately dismissed by the Court of Appeal on February 1, 2017.
+The Defendants' West Face's motion to strike a portion of the claim in the Veritas Action was successful at first instance, but was ultimately dismissed by the Court of Appeal on February 1, 2017.
 The Plaintiffs have taken no steps to advance the Veritas Action since that time.
+The parties are only now proceeding to documentary discovery at West Face's insistence.